What Is the Elder Abuse Suspicion Index© (EASI)?

 - Has anyone made you afraid, touched you in ways you did not want, or hurt you physically?

-A "yes" response to any of these questions should raise concerns about elder abuse and lead to a follow-up inquiry.
+A "yes" response to these questions should raise concerns about elder abuse and lead to a follow-up inquiry.

-The EASI is intended to be a quick assessment tool and can be used to strengthen the reporting requirement.
-A study on the effectiveness of the EASI found that it took, on average, two minutes to administer.
-97.2% of doctors found that its use would have either some or a large impact on their practice.
+The EASI is a quick assessment tool and is used to strengthen the reporting requirement.
+A study on the effectiveness of the EASI found that it took an average of two minutes to administer.
+About 97.2% of doctors found that its use would have either some or a large impact on their practice.

 What Is Older Adult Abuse?

 Abuse can happen to any older person despite their financial situation, culture, gender identity, physical health, mental health, or care setting.
 While these can be risk factors, abuse can happen to anyone.
-Signs of abuse can be hard to see, and the situation may feel shameful to the victim.
+Signs of abuse are hard to see, and the situation may feel shameful to the victim.

 Elder mistreatment and abuse can take many forms, including: